 The following ECG changes occur in chronological order as potassium levels decrease.

 - T-waves become wider with lower amplitudes.
 T-wave inversion may occur in severe hypokalemia.

 - ST segment depression develops and may, along with T-wave inversions, simulate ischemia.

 - P-wave amplitude, P-wave duration and PR interval may all increase.

 - Finally, U-waves emerge.
 U-waves are best seen in leads V2–V3.
-If the hypokalaemia is severe, the U-wave may become larger than the T-wave.
+If the hypokalemia is severe, the U-wave may become larger than the T-wave.

-Hypermagnesaemia is rare but severe hypermagnesaemia may cause atrioventricular and intraventricular conduction disturbances, which may culminate in third-degree (Complete) AV block or asystole.
+Hypermagnesemia is rare but severe hypermagnesemia may cause atrioventricular and intraventricular conduction disturbances, which may culminate in third-degree (Complete) AV block or asystole.

-Hypomagnaesemia may potentiate the pro-arrhythmic effect of digoxin.
-Hypomagnasemia may also predispose to supraventricular and ventricular tachyarrhythmias.
+Hypomagnesemia may potentiate the pro-arrhythmic effect of digoxin.
+Hypomagnesemia may also predispose to supraventricular and ventricular tachyarrhythmias.